karnegre/slf-classifier/README.md

    cd slf-classifier

 ### Usage
-1. Feature extraction
+1. Feature Extraction
+Place your image sets inside the image_sets/ directory under subfolders (e.g., severson/, dtd/).

-   run feature extraction script
+Run the feature extraction script:

+bash
+Copy
+Edit
 python src/massfeatureextract.py
-   it will pull images from the severson and dtd folders extracted features will be saved into the data folder with the current date.
+The script will extract texture features from all images in the folders and save the output as an Excel file in the data/ directory, named with the current date.

-2. Model training and evaluation make sure data.xlsx has been copied and pasted to include all egg and non egg texture features run classifier script python src/classifier.py script will load and process data, train an SVM classifier with hypertuning, save the best model and evaluation plots to output
+Non-egg images are sourced from:

+Severstal Steel Defect Detection Dataset

+Describable Textures Dataset (DTD)

+2. Model Training and Evaluation
+Ensure your consolidated .xlsx file (containing both egg and non-egg features) is saved in the data/ directory.

+Run the classification pipeline:

+bash
+Copy
+Edit
+python src/classifier.py
+This script will:

+Load and preprocess the data

+Train an SVM classifier with hyperparameter tuning

+Save the best model to models/final_model.pkl

+Generate evaluation plots (e.g., ROC curves, precision-recall curves, confusion matrix, PCA visualization) and save them in the outputs/ directory